jlucartc/Youtube_Downloader/README.md

 </html>

 ## How to use
-- Install the exension in your browser throght [Chrome Web Store](https://chrome.google.com/webstore/category/extensions)
+- Download the project folder and then import it through your browser's extension page.
-- Close and reopen your browser, or refresh your tabs
+- Close and reopen your browser, or refresh your tabs.
-- Visit some youtube video link
+- Visit some youtube video link.
-- Click on the extension's browser icon
+- Click on the extension's browser icon.
-- Search for the desired media and click in Download
+- Search for the desired media and click in Download.
-- Wait until the download is completed and then click again to save the file in your machine
+- Wait until the download is completed and then click again to save the file in your machine.

 ## Some tips
 - You shouldn't keep downloaded data in your browser, since it may occupy more memory than it should.